 Hi, I’m Sonia Gupta, JD, LCSW.

-I grew up in the heart of Acadiana and have called New Orleans home—on and off—since 2003.
-Along the way, I’ve also lived in Denver and Los Angeles, but something about the magic of this city keeps pulling me back.
+I grew up in the heart of Acadiana and have called New Orleans home, on and off, since 2003.
+Along the way, I’ve also lived in Denver and Los Angeles, but something about New Orleans has always felt like home.

 Before becoming a therapist, I walked a winding path: I earned my B.A. in English and American Literature from NYU, followed by a law degree from Loyola University New Orleans.
-I spent years serving the people of Louisiana—as a public defender, prosecutor, and assistant attorney general.
+I spent years serving the people of Louisiana as a public defender, prosecutor, and assistant attorney general.
 Later, I took an unexpected detour into the tech world as a software developer and developer advocate.
 It was during that time I realized something essential: the pain and promise of the human experience can’t be solved with code.
-It has to be met—honestly, compassionately—in the mess and miracle of real life.
+It has to be met honestly and compassionately in the mess and complexity of real life.

 That realization led me to social work, and I went on to earn my MSW from Tulane University.
-Today, I’m a therapist because I believe in human resilience, redemption, and the quiet power of connection.
-I know that real change doesn’t just happen in systems—it happens in relationships, one brave conversation at a time.
+Today, I’m a therapist because I believe in human resilience, redemption, and the power of connection.
+I know that real change doesn’t just happen in systems, it happens in relationships, one conversation at a time.

 When I’m not sitting with clients, you’ll probably find me wandering the streets of New Orleans with my dog, cooking something comforting, or savoring the beauty of a slow moment.